Biden to address nation on pandemic as Fauci says coronavirus surge ‘has just gotten out of control’

 During his CNN appearance, Fauci said that getting children back to school safely should remain an imperative, despite rising caseloads.

-“You can’t have one size fits all, but the bottom line, what I call default position, should be that wherever we are, try as best as we can to get the children back to school and to keep them in school and to have a plan to try and keep them as safe as possible,” he said.
+“You can’t have one-size-fits-all, but the bottom line, what I call default position, should be that wherever we are, try as best as we can to get the children back to school and to keep them in school and to have a plan to try and keep them as safe as possible,” he said.

 About 200,000 new coronavirus cases have been reported daily in recent weeks, with a record high of 252,431 on Dec.
 17.

-The nation’s overall caseload surpassed 19 million Sunday, even as the holidays were expected to cause a lag in reporting.
+The nation’s overall caseload surpassed 19 million on Sunday, even as the holidays were expected to cause a lag in reporting.
 Hospitalizations have exceeded 100,000 since the start of December and hit a peak of 119,000 on Dec.
-23. Deaths are averaging more than 2,000 a day, with the most ever reported — 3,406 fatalities — on Dec.
+23. Deaths are averaging more than 2,000 a day, with the most reported to date — 3,406 — on Dec.
 17.

+Harris chatted with her nurse, Patricia Cummings, as she received her first dose of the Moderna vaccine on Tuesday, an event broadcast on live television.

+Calling her “Nurse Patricia,” Harris thanked Cummings, the daughter of immigrants from Guyana who has been a nurse for a decade and a half, for her work and chatted with her about her day.

 Brittany Shammas and Reis Thebault contributed to this report.